Repelente808/Repots/README.md

 ```
 yay pywal16
 yay hyprquickframe
+quickshell-overview-git
 yay quicksnip
 sudo pacman -S swww
 ```

 - (these are already installed during the process, but for some reason, for me, in cachyOS, they only work after installing manually)
-- if installed in nvidia without drivers, hyprquickframe and quicksnip will not install and give errors (they install quickshell too)
+- if installed in nvidia without drivers, hyprquickframe, qs overview and quicksnip will not install and give errors (they install quickshell too)

 -  If you're on a notebook and you get two brightness indicators in waybar, go to ```~/.config/waybar/config.jsonc``` and remove "custom/backlight-desktop"